colewentzel/shell/README.md

 # Shell

-Simple shell written in C as a portion or a university project.
+Simple shell written by Cole Wentzel in C as a portion of a university project.
 Code is heavily commented.

 ### Features
 + Linux shell commands, ex  `$ cat` `$ ls` `$ ping`